Kratos-The-Rover/DecodET/README.md

 ##  DESCRIPTION
 <hr>

-The protein structure prediction problem is the problem of determining the native structure of a protein, given its sequence of amino acids.<br>
 So for the current project we aim to ouput the secondary structure of the protein depending on the amino acid sequence.So for the problem we are currently using the dataset from the DTU bioinformatics institute<br>
 <a href="http://www.cbs.dtu.dk/services/NetSurfP/">Train data</a>
 the model architecutre was based on the bi directional LSTM and for more information do read the paper